 The Company over the last years is inherently exposed to be adversely impacted by the historically low interest rate environment which is anticipated to continue.
+In the year 2021, the investment return of the Company improved as the global economy is recovering by the unprecedented events of Covid-19 pandemic.
 The Company anticipates that financial markets may continue to have periods of high volatility in the short term.

 The Company continuously monitors its investment risks through the revision of its TAA and acts as necessary.
 The risks from investments affect the ability of the Company to keep the returns promised to its customers as well as pay a return to its shareholders.
-The Company's has in its portfolio (mainly closed to new business) unit-linked products providing guaranteed minimum investment returns and minimum guaranteed maturity values to customers and as a result the Company accepts certain investment risks in order to offer upside potential but provide protection against the downside.
+The Company's has in its portfolio (mainly closed to new business) unit-linked products providing guaranteed maturity values to customers and as a result the Company accepts certain investment risks in order to offer upside potential but provide protection against the downside.